2021 World Energy Week

 World Energy Week

-Bids to host the World Energy Week in 2021
+Bids to host the World Energy Week in 2021 - CLOSED

-Member committees received a request for proposals (RFP) to host the 2021 World Energy Congress on 28 January 2019 with final bids due by 14 June 2019.
+Member committees received a request for proposals (RFP) to host the 2021 World Energy Week on 28 January 2019 with final bids due by 14 June 2019.
 The RFP documents are available bellow in the bid requirements section.

 The World Energy Council requested bids from all Council Member Committees to host and organise the 2021 World Energy Week.
 Please find below the request for bids document, which sets the key criteria and requirements that bidding Member Committees are required to meet and agree to, as well as the formal agreement, the declaration of agreement, and the general presentation of the event.

-Bidder - Nur-Sultan, Kazakhstan
+Winning Bid - Nur-Sultan, Kazakhstan

 About this bid